- The Trust acknowledges the need to repair Cox’s Walk footbridge; it is a popular and important feature of the Dulwich & Sydenham Hill Woods;

 - We have liaised with the Council to help ensure that if works proceed that these minimise damage to the woodland;

-- We support the decision today to halt proceedings so that further options can be explored and further engagement can take place;
+- We support the decision on 7th November 2019 to halt proceedings so that further options can be explored and further engagement can take place;

 London Wildlife Trust has managed Sydenham Hill Wood since 1982, when we opened the site as a nature reserve following a campaign to save it from development.
 Since then we have managed the site, on behalf of Southwark Council, for wildlife and local people.